marcmoxey/LibraryManagementSystem/README.md

-Library Management System
+# Library Management System

-Description

 A simple system to manage a library's book inventory, allowing users to borrow and return books.

-Features
+# Features

 Store book titles and availability using a dictionary.